auth0-lab/auth0-unity/README.md

     - `bool HasValidCredentials()`: Stored credentials are considered valid if they have not expired or can be refreshed.
 Useful to check if a user has already logged in.
     - `void ClearCredentials()`: Remove the stored credentials.
 Useful to log the user out of your app.
     - `Task<Credentials> GetCredentials()`: If the access token has expired, the manager automatically uses the refresh token and renews the credentials.
 New credentials are be stored for future access.
-    - `void SaveCredentials(Credentials)`: Save the credentials (for example, the ones obtained during device flow).
+    - `void SaveCredentials(AccessTokenResponse, scope)`: Save the credentials (useful to save the ones obtained during token exchange).

 ### Common scenarios